 It can be a bit daunting writing an MPC on your own, but don't worry.
 There are countless others who feel the same way.
 If you're looking for a writing partner and unsure where to find one, just post in the MPC Matchmaking Thread to find a like-minded RPer who would be interested in taking on the MPC you've been eyeing.
 Who knows?
 You might just find one of your new favorite RP partners.

 Finally, some enjoy combining the writing prompts of our MPCs.
-Whether going through two MPCs sequentially or weaving their narratives into one another, MPC combinations can lead to even more unique storylines than MPCs already offer.
+Whether going through multiple MPCs sequentially or weaving their narratives into one another, MPC combinations can lead to even more unique storylines than MPCs already offer.
 However, they can also be confusing, leading to members receiving half of the reward they should be receiving due to improper labeling or misinterpretations.
 For this reason, it is essential that a combined MPC is properly labelled.
-Please include both of the MPC's numbers in your title (for example, #ab or #ac), and clearly state the prompts which you are writing in the MPC's header template.
+Please include all of the MPC's numbers in your title (for example, #ab or #abc), and clearly state the prompts which you are writing in the MPC's header template.
 While combining MPCs will get your thread worth more rewards, it also increases the wordcount by 1000 words per additional MPC.
 Make sure you reach the word requirement for each MPC you include, in order to get all of your prizes!

 While we prefer that MPCs are finished by the end of the month, we will always make exceptions for those having trouble IRL.
 If you feel you are unable to complete your MPCs by the end of the month, please contact a member of the staff or post in the Ask-A-Mod channel of our Discord server.
 We understand that real life happens, and will be able to provide you with a three day extension to the deadline.